shane-m-holland/octapharma-leading-practices/CICD/Readme.md

 2) MINOR version when you add functionality in a backwards compatible manner
 3) PATCH version when you make backwards compatible bug fixes

-### Forking Workflow

-For the modules we will use the forking workflow.
-We will utilize this workflow to give everyone the same starting point on each module.
-At the end of each module the person with the most mature code base will submit a pull request back out to the Project1 repo that everyone else will fork from to begin the next module.

-For more details on the Forking workflow refer to [the previous module](../module1/Readme.md)
 ## CI/CD

 ![CI/CD Diagram](images/CI_CD.png)